one

 A Good Ignition is Crucial

-Instead of fussing with your used one, why not rebuild it?
+Instead of fussing with your used distibutor, rebuild it.

-240z Distributor Here's an exploded-view drawing of a stock, vacuum-advance, single-points distributor.
+240z Distributor Here's an exploded-view drawing of a stock distributor.

-The distributor is the centerpoint of your car's ignition system.
-The basic design remained the same for decades.
-Electronic versions started to appear in the early 1970s.
-At first they were prone to breakdowns, but got better over the years and by the mid-90s became standard on every car.
+It's the centerpoint of your car's ignition system.
+The basic design has remained the same for decades.
+Electronic versions started to appear in the early 1970s and at first they were prone to breakdowns, but they got better over the years and by the mid-90s became standard on every car.

 Here's a very simplified explanation of how a distributor works: When the key is on, 12 volts goes to the coil, which converts that to a very high voltage.
-The distributor has a shaft that is connected to the engine.
+The distributor itself has a shaft that's connected directly to the engine.
 At the top of the shaft there are six lobes.
-Next to the shaft are the points, which act as a switch.
-When the shaft turns, the lobes open and close the points.
+Next to the shaft are "points", which act as a switch.
+As the shaft turns, the lobes push the points open, and that open podition is called "the gap".
 Every time the points open, high-voltage electricity from the coil is sent to the spark plugs.

-When the points are open, that gap must be no smaller that 0.45mm and no larger than 0.55mm.
-Feeler gauges are used to set the initial gap, and when the engine is running you can attach a "dwell meter" which will give you a much better measurement of the gap and help you fine-tune it for the optimal performance.
-Needless to say, setting points can sometimes be frustrating even for experienced mechanics.
+When the points are open, the gap can't be smaller than 0.45mm and no larger than 0.55mm.
+Feeler gauges can be used to set the gap, but when the engine is running you can attach a "dwell meter" which will give you a much better measurement and help you fine-tune the gap for the optimal performance.
+Needless to say, setting points can sometimes be a little frustrating even for experienced mechanics.

 There are a lot of upgrades available that eliminate points.
-Electronic ignitions don't have points and are far more accurate, which means more horsepower and better fuel mileage.
-A common option for that is a 280z distributor, but they're getting harder to find and are typically worn out.
-Another option is the 123ignition, which not only eliminates the points but allows you to create power curves for various needs.
-However, the're pricey and sometimes fail (like mine did).
-Pertronix makes a kit for your existing distributor for a reasonable price, but if the distributor is worn out the Pertronix might not make much of a difference, and they also sometimes fail.
+Electronic ignitions don't have points and are far more accurate, which means you'll see a little more horsepower and better fuel mileage.
+A common option is a 280z distributor, but they're getting harder to find.
+Another option is the 123ignition, which not only eliminates the points but also allows you to create various power curves.
+However, they're pricey.
+Pertronix makes a kit for your existing distributor for a reasonable price, but if the distributor is worn out the Pertronix might not make much of a difference.

-For distributors that are past their prime, you can typically find an inexpensive rebuilt one at your local parts store but the companies that do the restoring do it as cheaply as possible and cut corners.
+You can find inexpensive rebuilt distibutors at your local parts store but the companies which do the restoring cut corners everywhere possible.
 Don't buy one unless you're really desperate or seriously poor.
-I always say that bad parts at a discount price are no bargain.
+Bad parts at a discount price are no bargain.

-There are brand-new distributors on eBay which come with an electronic adapter built-in, but they're junk from in a country known for making junk.
-Definately don't buy one.
+There are new distributors on eBay which come with an electronic adapter built-in, but they're junk from in a country known for making junk.
+Don't buy one.

 240z Distributor Rebuild

-I tried the Pertronix and the 123ignition, but decided to go back to the stock distributor and points.
-Sure, they'll need to be replaced about every 10,000 miles but they're about as dependable as you can get.
-At a mere $15 at my local parts house, they're also pretty cheap.
-I'll keep an extra set in my toolbox just in case anything goes wrong but I'm pretty confident they'll be fine.
+I tried the Pertronix and the 123ignition, but decided to go back to the stock distributor.
+Sure, the points will need to be replaced about every 10,000 miles but they're about as dependable as you can get.
+At a mere $15 at my local parts house, they're pretty cheap.
+I'll keep an extra set in my toolbox just in case anything goes wrong on the road, but I'm pretty confident they'll be fine.

 This means the only digital thing in my car is the stereo.

-I bought a "somewhat recently" rebuilt distributor from Junkyard Jenny (my trusted source for used parts) but the one I chose turned out to be the wrong type for my '71.
-Several people mentioned Advanced Distributors as the place to go, so I did.
-Here's their website.
-Jeff specializes in vintage vehicles and he's very familiar with Datsun engines, having raced his Datsun pickup at the Bonneville Salt Flats.
+I bought a very used distributor from Junkyard Jenny (my trusted source for used parts) and several people had mentioned Advanced Distributors as the place to go for a quality rebuild.
+Here's the website.
+Jeff, the owner, is very familiar with Datsun engines, having raced his Datsun pickup at the Bonneville Salt Flats.

 240z Distributor Pieces

-This is how mine looked fully disassembled.
+This is how mine looked when it was disassembled.
 Unless you pull it completely apart, you'll never get everything cleaned.
-It's 50 years old, so naturally it accumulated some dirt and corrosion.
-The bushings around the shaft were pretty worn out, so when the shaft turned it wobbled all around, which meant the timing couldn't be set correctly.
+Mine was 50 years old, so naturally it had accumulated a lot of dirt and corrosion.
+The bushings around the shaft were pretty worn out, so when it turned it wobbled badly, which meant the timing could never be set correctly.

-There are small weights connected to a plate by springs.
-As the engine RPM increases, the weights are pulled outward by centrifigal force, which moves the position of the points to change the moment when the plugs fire.
-There's also a vacuum diaphagm connected to the intake manifold, and as the engine RPM increases, the amount of vacuum increases, and the diaphragm also moves the position of the points.
+There are small weights connected to a plate via springs.
+As the engine RPM increases, the weights are pulled outward by centrifigal force, which moves the plate and changes the moment when the plugs fire.
+There's also a vacuum diaphragm connected to the intake manifold, and as the engine RPM increases, the amount of vacuum increases and moves the plate and also changes when the points fires.

-As a distributor ages, the pivot points for the weights can get dirty and wear out, which affects how easily they can move.
-The springs can get stretched, allowing the weights to move further than needed.
-The vacuum diaphragm can leak which reduces the amount of force to pull the plate.
-The linkage between it and the plate can also get dirty and prevent the plate from moving enough.
-All of that leads to poor performance.
+As a distributor ages, the pivot points for the weights can get dirty and wear out, which affects how easily they can move the plate.
+The vacuum diaphragm can turn brittle and leak, which also reduces the amount of force to move the plate.
+Both of those problems will lead to poor performance.

-Jeff said the condensor was dead.
+Jeff said all of that was worn out.
 Not a surprise.

-240z Distributor repair Look at the difference.
+240z Distributor repair Here's how it looked after being cleaned.
 It's hard to believe they're the same parts.

 "All the parts are machined as necessary to eliminate play, slop, wear, whatever you want to call it until a precision assembly is fitted back together.
 This is NOT your typical rebuild where parts are just cleaned and reassembled.
 The factory tolerances go out the window.
 Every distributor built here is a hand-assembled masterpiece specifically assembled for its intended vehicle!!!